Scandinavia trip planning: which country should you go to?

 What are the Scandinavian countries?

-A frequently heard term is Scandinavia, but what exactly is Scandinavia?
+A frequently heard term is Scandinavia, but what is Scandinavia exactly?
 According to Wikipedia, there is no exact definition of Scandinavia, but rather an area in the northern part of Europe.
 In addition, Wikipedia indicates three different ways in which Scandinavia can be interpreted.
 For this blog, I defined Scandinavia as Norway, Sweden, Finland, Iceland and Denmark.

 I will tell you more about what you can expect from each country, what the highlights are and what the best travel period is.
-I have been to Scandinavia more than 30 times over the past decade and can tell you a lot about it.
-Enjoy reading!
+I have been to Scandinavia more than 40 times over the past decade, am a published author of guidebooks and currently live in the north of Sweden.

 Your first time in Scandinavia: what to expect

-First of all I will give you some general travel tips for Scandinavia that actually apply to all countries.
-Of course there are exceptions per country, but in general the following applies to all destinations.
+First of all I’ll give you some general travel tips for Scandinavia that actually apply to all five countries.
+Of course there are exceptions per country, but in general the following applies to all below mentioned destinations.

 – Take into account the midsummer night sun when traveling in the summer.
 The further north you go, the more daylight you will experience in the summer.
 From roughly the south of Norway to everything above, you’ll be in the light almost 24 hours a day in the summer.
 It’s definitely something to keep in mind if you have trouble sleeping.